- Review the Private Fire Hydrant Maintenance Program.

-- Visit CityofCR.com/MyCR and click “Sign Up For An Account” to create a My CR account when the online Private Fire Hydrant Permit application is available.
+- Visit CityofCR.com/MyCR and click “Sign Up For An Account” to create a My CR account to access the Private Fire Hydrant Permit application.

 - Use the Inspection Checklist provided by CRWD for inspection and maintenance when submitting reports.

 - Click here or use the online interactive map below to view private fire hydrants located on private property.

 - If you believe mapping is incorrect or a fire hydrant is located on an adjacent property, contact Private-Hydrants@cedar-rapids.org to verify mapping.

 Log in to a MyCR account, navigate to Water, then Private Fire Hydrant Permit.
 You must be logged into a MyCR account to complete a permit application.

 - Please allow a minimum of 5 business days for a response.